pyeventsourcing/eventsourcing/README.md

 or "models".

-Therefore, this library provides mechanisms useful in an event sourced application: a style for coding entity behaviours that emit domain events; and a way for the domain events of an entity to be stored and replayed to obtain the state of an entity on demand.
+Therefore, this library provides mechanisms useful in an event sourced application: a style for coding entity behaviours that emit events; and a way for the events of an entity to be stored and replayed to obtain the state of an entity on demand.

 This document provides instructions for installing the package, highlights the main features of